shaisachs/the-check/README.md

 The tone is half-bureaucratic, half-mythical.

 Another person mutters, "Don’t order tuna.
-Just… don’t."
+Just... don’t."

 Mathi and Alma look at each other.
 They don’t comment.
 They don’t need to.

-There’s a shared awareness now—quiet but present.

----

-### 16. Rising tension
+***

 The building becomes stranger by the hour.

 Pairings reshuffle constantly.
 Desks migrate.
 People wander hallways with vacant eyes, clutching printouts of new assignments like talismans.
-A man sits on the floor beside a ficus, whispering, "It paired me with Facilities but I don’t know what that means."

 Two designers are reassigned to write legal policy drafts.
 A lawyer is told to evaluate color palettes.
 An engineer stares at her screen and mutters, "I think my partner is a macro."
-No one disputes this.

-Someone breaks down crying near the elevators.
-Someone else consoles them by saying, "It’ll reassign us all by Thursday.
-It’s fine."

-The lights flicker.

-Not randomly.
-In a pattern.

-No one acknowledges it.

 Through it all, Mathi and Alma stay paired.

-Their stability feels fragile, like a bubble that could burst if looked at too closely.
-But it holds.
-And in the middle of so much dissonance, their connection feels like a thread—thin, but real.
+Their stability feels fragile, like a bubble that could burst if inspected too closely.
+But it lasts.

 They don’t say it aloud.
 They barely allude to it.
 But each knows the other is the only part of this building that makes any kind of sense.

 Their partnership feels like something the system didn’t intend.
 Or didn’t quite manage to break.

-And that makes it precious.

 # 4.

-## 17. Back at the diner — the climate project

 The diner was in one of its long, honey-colored hours, the kind that seemed to stretch time rather than pass through it.
 Sunlight slanted in at an angle that made every chrome surface glow.
-The air held that particular late-afternoon softness—like the inside of a seashell—where sound pooled but didn’t echo.
+The air held that particular late-afternoon softness - like the inside of a seashell - where sound pooled but didn’t echo.

-Mathi and Alma had taken the booth beneath the large front window, the one where the blinds were always slightly crooked but somehow cast perfect stripes of light across the table.
+Mathi and Alma had taken the booth beneath the large front window, the one where the blinds were always slightly crooked.
 Their screens glowed with green pins, soil moisture readings, volunteer sign-up notes, growing-season projections.
-It had begun as a small idea—something they’d joked about—and now it was quietly gathering form.
+It had begun as a small idea - something they’d joked about - and now it was quietly gathering form.
 The map had a living quality.
 The cluster of green markers felt like seedlings pushing up through digital soil.
 Where the pins thickened, it gave the impression of vines exploring new terrain.
 Where they thinned, it looked like a trellis waiting for someone to train a branch along it.

-Frankie approached with refills, the pot held like a lantern.
+Frankie approached.

 “Your forest’s getting bigger,” she said, studying the screen.